-Several of our programs are designed to meet certification requirements and may be state approved in the state of Florida, but students who seek certification need to be aware that teacher licensure is a function of each state's Department of Education and not of the University.
+Several of our programs are designed to meet certification requirements and those programs are considered state approved in the state of Florida, but students who seek certification need to be aware that teacher licensure is a function of each state's Department of Education and not of the University.
 Students are advised to check with the state in which they hope to teach prior to their first semester of enrollment to determine how our programs align with their certification requirements.
+All of our programs are accredited.